Quicr/laps/docs/relay-protocol.md

 #### e-relay = General edge relay

 An edge relay is of **type** [Edge](#edge).
-It implements MoQT and accepts inbound client connections as well as implements peering to act as a Via relay.
+It implements MOQT and accepts inbound client connections as well as implements peering to act as a Via relay.
 Edge relays can peer with each other, with STUBs and Via relays.
 An edge relay is a do-all relay.
 The term e-relay is a general term for an edge relay that may be an o-relay, s-relay, or acting as a Via.

 #### v-relay = Via relay